-Giorgio de Chirico, (born July 10, 1888, Vˇlos, Greece?died Nov.
-19, 1978, Rome, Italy), Italian painter who, with Carlo CarrÓ and Giorgio Morandi, founded the style of Metaphysical painting.
+Giorgio de Chirico, (born July 10, 1888, Vˇlos, Greece - died Nov.
+19, 1978, Rome, Italy) was an Italian painter who founded the style of Metaphysical painting along with Carlo CarrÓ and Giorgio Morandi.

 ← Back to artists list